Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Abstract

 \section{Abstract}

 Let $\varphi$ be a sentence of $\msotwo$ (monadic second-order logic with quantification over edge subsets and counting modular predicates) over the signature of graphs.
 We present a dynamic data structure that for a given graph $G$ that is updated by edge insertions and edge deletions, maintains whether $\varphi$ is satisfied in $G$.
 The data structure is required to correctly report the outcome only when the feedback vertex number of $G$ does not exceed a fixed constant $k$, otherwise it reports that the feedback vertex number is too large.
 With this assumption, we guarantee amortized update time $\Oh[\varphi,k]{\log n}$.
+If we additionally assume that the feedback vertex number of $G$ never exceeds $k$, this update time guarantee is worst-case.

 By combining this result with a classic theorem of Erd\H{o}s and P\'osa, we give a fully dynamic data structure that maintains whether a graph contains a packing of $k$ vertex-disjoint cycles with amortized update time $\Oh[k]{\log n}$.
 Our data structure also works in a larger generality of relational structures over binary signatures.